Over the Insulation Install

 Overlap the foil sheets about 1-2 inches and use small pieces of foil tape to attach the pieces together.
 It is not necessary to attach the pieces, but many people will do this to hold the foil together.
 If you need to get to something below the foil, just undo the tape and slide the foil to the side.

-Do not push the foil down into the attic insulation.
 The foil works best and is most effective if there is about a 1″-2″ gap between the foil and the top of the insulation.
 So, just lay it out nice and easy.
 Your insulation has little peaks and valleys in it, usually these little peaks work perfectly to keep most of the foil a little bit above the insulation.
 If you have batt insulation, try purchasing an extra batt and tearing it into golf ball sized chunks and sprinkle them over the batts to create peaks and valleys.
 When you installation is done, the foil should only have about 5-10% actual contact with the top of the attic insulation.

 Cut around supports, braces and other obstacles; it does not have to be perfect or pretty – small gaps in the foil are OK.
 Just cut a slit, wrap the foil around the obstacle and use a small piece of foil tape to tack it back together.
 Try using a “Double-T” cut (see photo) to make the foil lay flat around obstacles.